When a position is available, you can usually find it posted on Yahoo Hot Jobs or Career Builder. We also post listings on our

 and the bottle-house.

-All tours are followed by three complimentary beer samples.
+All tours are followed by four complimentary beer samples.

 Do you have Tap Room hours?

 We do!
-Our Tap Room is open on Fridays from 3-8pm and features speciality brews, beer flights, and food trucks.
-Check out our Tap Room page to see what's on tap!
+Our Beer Hall is open on Thursday 4-8pm, Friday 4-10pm and Saturday from 12-10pm and features speciality brews, beer flights, and food trucks.
+Check out our Beer Hall page to see what's on tap!

 Can children and teenagers visit the brewery?